 What to look for: Masked Boobies are one of the larger booby species.
 They have a long, pointed yellow or orange beak.
 They are powerful fliers and often forage further offshore than Brown Boobies.
 You might see them individually or in small groups.

-Where you might spot them in Maui: Similar to the Red-footed Booby, Masked Boobies are more likely to be seen on offshore islands or during boat trips.
+Where to find them in Maui: Like the Red-footed Booby, Masked Boobies are often seen on offshore islands or during boat trips.
 They tend to nest on flat or gently sloping ground.
 Keep your eyes peeled during our snorkeling excursions to Molokini Crater!

 Fun Facts: